Girgias/php-rfcs/container-offset-behaviour.md

   ```
   Warning: Trying to access array offset on TYPE
   ```
-- For write, read-write, and appending operations, the following error is thrown:
+- For write, read-write, appending, fetch, and fetch-append operations, the following error is thrown:
   ```
   Cannot use a scalar value as an array
   ```